-and encourage enterprise and

-innovation

-13. Education To improve the No impact on this IIA objective.

-education and skills of the 0

-population

-14. Climate change To reduce the No impact on this IIA objective.

-District's contributions towards

-climate change, increase resilience, 0

-and minimise harm to human health

-and the environment

-15. Deprivation To reduce levels of 0 No impact on this IIA objective.

-deprivation and poverty U

-16. Water management and flood No impact on this IIA objective.

-risk To direct sensitive development

-away from areas at risk of flooding 0

-and to assist in the positive Ŭ

-management of the water

-environment

-17. Design To promote good design Neutral impact on IIA objective.

-throughout the District and ensure 0

-that new buildings, spaces and ·

-places are of a high quality

-18. Equality To ensure that there is No impact on this IIA objective.

-equality of opportunity and that no

-individuals or groups are

-disadvantaged or discriminated

-against because of race, sex, 0

-disability, religion or belief, sexual

-orientation, gender reassignment,

-maternity and pregnancy, marriage

-or civil partnership, age, or social

-inequality
+16. Water management and flood risk To direct sensitive No direct impact to this objective. development away from areas at risk of flooding and to assist in 0 the positive management of the water environment 17.
+Design To promote good design throughout the District and 0 No direct impact to this objective. ensure that new buildings, spaces and places are of a high quality 0 18.
+Equality To ensure that there is equality of opportunity and No direct impact to this objective. that no individuals or groups are disadvantaged or discriminated against because of race, sex, disability, religion or belief, sexual 0 orientation, gender reassignment, maternity and pregnancy, marriage or civil partnership, age, or social inequality

 So/E/2 - Land east of Crew Lane

-The northern part of the site is subject to flood risk and has been removed from the allocation.
 The area formerly protected as the line of the Southwell Bypass has been included within the allocation.
-The site has been reduced to 2.25 hectares in size.
+The site has been reduced to 2.33 hectares in size.
+Text has been added to address the flood risk potential identified in the SFRA.